alexschmid3/alexschmid3.github.io/_pages/publications.md

 - Task assignment and route planning in robotic warehousing: a learning-enhanced large-scale neighborhood search approach, with Cynthia Barnhart, Alexandre Jacquillat, and Riley Lenaway.

-- Vehicle routing with relay: an arc-based column generation approach, with Alexandre Jacquillat and Kai Wang.
+- Relay logistics: a multi-variable generation approach, with Alexandre Jacquillat and Kai Wang.
+Submitted 2022. <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4241031">Preprint</a>.

 ## Talks